- This event has passed.

 2:00 PM – 3:20 PM What Does Effective Multi-Stakeholder Consultation Look Like?

 Participatory development underpins all of CIRDI’s work.
 This includes multi-stakeholder dialogue, promoting community voices and supporting local innovation.
-Yet in practice, what does inclusive and responsible mining that look like?
+Yet in practice, what does inclusive and responsible mining look like?
 What are examples of leading engagement practices?
-This panel brings together a small-scale miner, industry consultant, government representative and academic to discuss effective stakeholder engagement from different perspectives.
+This panel brings together a small-scale miner, government representative and academic to discuss effective stakeholder engagement from different perspectives.

 - Moderator: Dr. Jocelyn Fraser, Post-Doctoral Research Fellow, School of Public Policy and Global Affairs, University of British Columbia